ConstantRobotics-Ltd/PanTilt/README.md

 ## isPanTiltInitialized method

-**isPanTiltInitialized(...)** method returns camera initialization status.
+The **isPanTiltInitialized(...)** method returns camera initialization status.
 This status shows if the camera controller was initialized but doesn't show, if camera controller has communication with pan-tilt equipment.
 For example, if pan-tilt has serial port and camera controller connected to serial port (opens serial port file in OS) but camera may be not active (no power).
 In this case `is Initialized` status just shows that pan-tilt controller has opened serial port.
 Method declaration:

 ```cpp
 virtual bool isPanTiltInitialized() = 0;